 All children new to the school are provided with a buddy.
 If the child speaks little or no English the buddy is when possible a child who speaks the new child’s mother tongue.

-If the child needs survival English, this is provided in the first few weeks – the children who need to go through a silent period in the classroom have the opportunity to do so.
+If the child needs survival English, this is provided in the first few weeks.
+Children who need to go through a silent period in the classroom have the opportunity to do so.
 At the British School Warsaw, a child who is new to English will acquire the necessary survival English within the first two months.

-Whilst the child is acquiring the necessary survival English, the EAL specialist will also be working on the understanding of the language necessary to access the curriculum topics being covered in class.
+Whilst the child is acquiring this survival English, the EAL specialist will also be working on the understanding of the language necessary to access the curriculum topics being covered in class.

 Parents are encouraged to stay in regular contact with both the class teacher in Primary and the Form Tutor in Secondary as well as the EAL specialist as the children settle into their new school.
 This is especially important in the first few months.